-I think that is absolutely worth considering selling ‘complimentary’ products.
+I think that it is absolutely worth considering selling ‘complementary’ products.
 And by that I mean, products and brands that don’t detract from your inline base.
-Intuition started selling roller skates, quad skates and related accessories 5-6 years ago in response to increasing requests for those products.
+Intuition started selling roller skates, quad skates, and related accessories 5-6 years ago in response to increasing requests for those products.
 Even the local roller rinks pro shops don’t have what quad skaters are looking for.

 Does Bakersfield have any recreational social skates?

-We did just participate in the Holiday Lights Roll Out, in conjunction with Bike Bakersfield, which is an “active transportation” organization here in Bakersfield.
-Intuition partnered with Chicks in Bowls Bakersfield, Skateland Roller Rink, and the Bakersfield Diamond Divas Roller Derby Team, to participate in the event.
+We just participated in the Holiday Lights Roll Out in conjunction with Bike Bakersfield, an “active transportation” organization here in Bakersfield.
+Intuition partnered with Chicks in Bowls Bakersfield, Skateland Roller Rink, and the Bakersfield Diamond Divas Roller Derby Team to participate in the event.
 It was a success, and Bike Bakersfield contacted us to express interest in continuing to work together in the future!
 Stay tuned…

 How is the aggressive scene in the Bakersfield area?

 The aggressive inline scene in Bakersfield and Central California is as healthy as it’s ever been!

 Our best selling products are Them Skates, Razors, Roces, K2 kids skates (adjustable Boys and Girls skates), all types of wheels and bearings, and Intuition apparel.
 (Especially the Chris Haffey t-shirts and hooded sweatshirts)